Your life insurance may have a new purpose to serve

 If you plan to designate Skidmore as a revocable beneficiary of your policy, the existence of an unpaid loan against your policy will not affect your tax picture.

 A few states will not allow you to give life insurance to a charity

 For your gift of life insurance to be valid, your state of residence must consider a charity to have an "insurable interest" in your policy.
 Most states do, but verify that this is true in your state before you make your gift.

-Justine has enjoyed a relationship of many years with Skidmore, and would like to honor their relationship with a significant gift.
+Leila has enjoyed a relationship of many years with Skidmore, and would like to honor their relationship with a significant gift.
 However, she has been reluctant to use her liquid assets to make the gift.
-When Justine learns that her policy can be put to a new and productive use, she is delighted.
+When Leila learns that her policy can be put to a new and productive use, she is delighted.
 She arranges with her insurance agent to donate her policy.

 - Her $250,000 death benefit will not be included in her estate.